ICT & E-Learning

 BYOD (BRING YOUR OWN DEVICE)

 In 2019 Birkenhead College implemented a formal BYOD programme for all Year 9 students.
-The goal of this initiative is eventually to have all students bring their own device to school for learning.
-As of 2022, students in Years 9-12 are expected to bring their own device to school.
+The goal of this initiative was have all students bring their own device to school for learning.
+As of 2023, we have realised this goal, and all students bring their own device to school for learning.

 Having a personal device at school encourages students to be more digitally fluent and to work in more collaborative and engaging ways.
 Students engage in rich and diverse learning activities that ensure their experience of the online world is supported by knowledge and skills.